mialkin/docs/aspnet/middleware.md

 # Middleware

-A **middleware** is software that's assembled into an app pipeline to handle requests and responses.
+A **middleware** is software that's assembled into an application's pipeline to handle requests and responses.

 The middleware class must include: